 Dog eating from food bowl

-Dog Nutrition GuideVet-reviewed · Updated May 2026 · 8 min read
+Nutrition GuideResearch-based ยท Updated May 2026 ยท 4 min read

-The most common question new dog owners ask is also one of the most important: how much should I actually feed my dog?
-Get it wrong and you're looking at an obese dog, a malnourished dog, or a confused pet who never knows when their next meal is.
+The most common question new dog owners ask is also one of the most important.
+Get feeding wrong and you're looking at an obese dog, a malnourished dog, or a confused pet who never knows when their next meal is.
+Here are concrete numbers.

 These are general guidelines.
-The calories in dog food vary significantly by brand.
-Always check the feeding chart on your specific food's packaging.
-When in doubt, ask your veterinarian.
+Calories in dog food vary significantly by brand.
+Always check the feeding chart on your specific food's packaging and consult your veterinarian.

-This chart is based on standard-calorie dry kibble (approximately 350-400 kcal per cup).
-Adjust up by 20% for very active dogs, down by 20% for sedentary or overweight dogs.
+Based on standard dry kibble at approximately 350-400 kcal per cup.
+Adjust up 20% for very active dogs, down 20% for sedentary or overweight dogs.

 5 lbs (2.3 kg)1/2 cup21/4 cup